jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/fp.jpg" style="border:none;width:80%">
 </div>

-> Keep track of the naming of your input and output, its **shape** (dimension) and the equations.
+> Keep track of the naming of your input & output, its **shape** (dimension) and the equations.
 This is one great tip when you program DL.
 (N,) means a 1-D array with N elements.
 (N,1) means a 2-D array with N rows each containing 1 element.
 (N, 3, 4) means a 3-D array.

-This method “forward” computes the equation below:
+The method "forward" computes the equation below:

 $$
 out = W_1* X_1 + W_2*X_{2} + b